Skip to content

 • Infection

 Complications occur following approximately 1 in 500 procedures.
 The tip of the penis is often crusted and inflamed.
-Sucrose should be used prior to the removal of the dressing in the neonate.
+Sucrose should be used before the dressing is removed in the neonate.

-If there is profuse bleeding this may be a marker of an underlying coagulopathy and so should be tested for.
+If there is profuse bleeding, it may be a marker of an underlying coagulopathy and should be tested for.
 Bleeding may be due to a snipped vessel or localized inflammation/infection.
 Direct pressure with a surgical dressing such as Kaltostat should halt the bleeding.
-Very rarely a single suture is needed to tie off a bleeding vessel.
+Very rarely, a single suture is needed to tie off a bleeding vessel.

 References